 Earlier this week, on Wednesday July 12, the Bank of Canada hiked interest rates up from 0.5% to 0.75%.
-The move sent the loonie roaring by almost a cent.
-It was the first rate increase was the first since 2010 and shows that the Bank of Canada has confidence in the Canadian economy.
+The move sent the loonie soaring by almost a cent.
+It was the first rate increase since 2010 and shows that the Bank of Canada has confidence in the Canadian economy.

 On Tuesday the Canadian dollar was trading at an average of about 77.40 US cents.
 The next day, following the Bank’s announcement, the CAD rose to 78.70 US cents.
 To find the last time the exchange rate from CAD to USD was above 78 cents you’d have to go all the back to August of 2016.

-The Bank of Canada’s move was widely anticipated, but Bank of Canada governor Stephen Poloz’s high level of confidence came as something of a surprise.
+The Bank of Canada’s move was widely anticipated, but Bank of Canada Governor Stephen Poloz’s high level of confidence came as something of a surprise.
 Many commentators had expected a much more cautious tone.
 Poloz described the rise as “a symptom” of a growing economy which is expected to be back in full swing by the end of the year.
-He expressed full confidence that the Canadian economy has “turned the corner” referencing a number of false starts over the last two years, most notably the 2014 oil crash.
+He expressed full confidence that the Canadian economy has “turned the corner” referencing a number of false starts over the last few years.

 Outlook Going Forward

 Canada enjoyed annualised growth of 3.5% in the first quarter of 2017.
 Although the bank expects this strong growth to fade, the outlook for the year still looks very positive.
-They recently revised their 2017 growth outlook from 2.6% to 2.8% since it the last forecast back in April.
-Growth is expected to fall to 2% in 2018 and 1.6% in 2019.
+The bank recently revised their 2017 growth outlook up from 2.6% to 2.8%.
+G

-The Bank of Canada’s American counterpart, the Federal Reserve, also contributed to the Canadian dollar’s rise.
-Fed Chair Janet Yellen hinted on Wednesday that they may not raise rates as quickly as some have predicted.
-Higher rates lead to a stronger currency, so the comments may have encouraged greater investment in CAD.
+The Bank of Canada’s American counterpart, the Federal Reserve, has also contributed to the Canadian dollar’s rise.
+Fed Chair Janet Yellen hinted on Wednesday that they may not raise rates as quickly as some have predicted – keeping the value of the USD in check.